27Steven34/reactive-spell-card-designer/README.md

 ![example card](image.png)

-A Vue SPA based on jeyvi's (@angrygazebo) "spellbook card generator"
+A Vue SPA based on jeyvi's "spellbook card generator"

 Credit to [jeyvi](https://x.com/angrygazebo) for the overall card layout\
 Credit to Lorc for creating the lovely [icons](https://www.reddit.com/r/IndieGaming/comments/ifmie/i_made_700_rpg_icons_free_for_use_for_your_game/)